 In the last several years, HRWC’s work with dams has broadened to look at all 100 dams across the watershed.
-HRWC has endeavored to learn more about the systematic problems caused by an entire watershed of dams, as well the individuals problems caused by specific dams.
-HRWC desires to work with all communities, dam owners, and dam operators in improving the functionality of their dams and potentially in removing the dams altogether.
+HRWC is learning more about the systematic problems caused by an entire watershed of dams, as well as problems caused by specific dams.
+HRWC will continually work with all communities, dam owners, and dam operators in improving the functionality of their dams and potentially removing the dams altogether.

 To learn more about the general threats that dams and impoundments pose to the health of a river, go here.

 Check out the story of our work in Dexter to remove the dam

 A History of HRWC’s Dam Activities

 |Advocating for Argo Dam Removal.||2007-2011.
 HRWC worked with scientists, governments, and outdoor groups in pushing for removal of Argo Dam.
 The dam has not been removed.|

 |Removal of Mill Dam||2007-2009.
 HRWC worked with the Village of Dexter in removing the dam on Mill Pond.||“Making History on Mill Creek“|

 |Seminar||December 2009.
 HRWC hosted a seminar providing communities with tools and resources for dam removal decisions.|

 |Seminar Series||2010.
 HRWC facilitated three regional meetings where eighteen organizations from across the state shared their experiences on dam projects, their hopes for Michigan’s rivers, and recommendations to their peers and the DNR and DEQ for how to “make the grade” for the state’s dam infrastructure.||Re*Envisioning Dam Management in Michigan|